paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ### Backed Candidates

-The block author can choose 0 or 1 backed parachain candidates per parachain; the only constraint is that each backed candidate has the appropriate relay parent.
-However, the choice of a backed candidate must be the block author's; the provisioner must ensure that block authors are aware of all available [`BackedCandidate`s](../../types/backing.md#backed-candidate).
+The block author can choose 0 or 1 backed parachain candidates per parachain; the only constraint is that each backable candidate has the appropriate relay parent.
+However, the choice of a backed candidate must be the block author's.

 ### Signed Bitfields